seoyeongleeee/ecg_har_1dcnn/README.md

 - Labels: NumPy array of shape (number of samples,)

 This code is provided to ensure transparency and to support reproducibility of the methodology.

+## Abstract
+Human activity recognition (HAR) is essential for advancing healthcare, fitness, and patient monitoring because it provides critical insights into human physical movements.
+This study \textcolor{red}{proposes,} a novel one-dimensional convolutional neural network (1-D CNN) model to classify five everyday activities—Sleep, Sit, Stairs, Walk, and Run—using only electrocardiogram (ECG) signals.
+Data were collected from 40 healthy participants, and various window sizes (3–150 s) and sampling frequencies (125–625 Hz) to identify the optimal configuration.
+The proposed model achieved a classification accuracy of 93.2% ± 2.86% in a subject-independent validation scheme, with the best performance observed at a 60-s window size and 500 Hz sampling frequency.
+This approach exhibits competitive performance compared to other ECG-based HAR studies.
+Furthermore, this study incorporates a larger participant pool, addressing the limitations of previous research with small datasets and ensuring more robust and generalizable results.
+This research highlights the potential of ECG-based HAR systems for personalized health monitoring, real-time activity tracking, and rehabilitation, offering promising applications for wearable technologies and broader healthcare applications.